atesbey-design/brutui-kit/readme.md

-# Neobrut UI Kit
+# BrutUI

-Neobrut UI Kit is a comprehensive library designed to facilitate the development of modern and minimal user interface components that adhere to the neo-brutalism design style.
+BrutUI is a comprehensive library designed to facilitate the development of modern and minimal user interface components that adhere to the neo-brutalism design style.
 Neo-brutalism emphasizes bold colors, sharp contrasts, and a sense of rawness, making it ideal for projects that wish to stand out visually.
 This UI Kit is built using React components and TypeScript, offering developers a highly flexible and modular structure that allows for the rapid and consistent building of projects, all while ensuring maintainability and scalability.

 ## Table of Contents